vthewolf/vthewolf/README.md

 ### 💬 Fun facts
 - 🏋️‍♂️ I train CrossFit 5x a week and play golf on weekends.
-- 🎮 Recently got a Nintendo Switch 2 — big fan of AAA titles.
+- 🎮 Gamer — big fan of AAA titles.
 - 📈 I’m also interested in **investing & financial freedom**, exploring side projects using **AI & app development**.

 ---